13 Best Product Tour Software for your SaaS in 2023 [UPDATED Ultimate Guide]

 Don’t get me wrong.
 The Intercom product is great.
 But Intercom Product Tours is only really suitable for really basic product tours, as we’ve discussed in an earlier blog.

-- It only supports linear onboarding – that is, a series of non-interactive information panels like in the picture above.
+- It only supports linear onboarding – that is, a series of non-interactive information panels like in the picture above, not interactive product tours:

 - Intercom Product Tours doesn’t support A/B testing.
 So how will you work out whether your onboarding can be improved?